 The Windows Taskbar is one of the most useful parts of UI that we have been using.
 Not many of us have fiddled around with settings when it comes to the taskbar.
 However, the fact remains that you can Auto-Hide the Taskbar and this is something that you may want to do if you prefer the uncluttered look.
 Without the Taskbar, perhaps you would like the extra space the desktop has to offer.

-Just like the previous iterations Windows 10 v1703 Creators Update is also offering the feature to hide the taskbar and the same can be found by heading over to Settings > Personalization > Taskbar.
+Windows 10 is offering the feature to hide the taskbar and the same can be found by heading over to Settings > Personalization > Taskbar.
 Here you will find an option that will let you “Automatically hide the taskbar in desktop mode” and the other which reads “Automatically hide the taskbar in the tablet mode.”

 In case you use the Windows 10 device as a tablet by switching on the tablet mode you can choose the second option.
 On the other hand, if you want the Taskbar to automatically hide when in Desktop mode you can select the first option.